Migrating data from Elasticsearch to Yandex Managed Service for OpenSearch

 Create a Managed Service for OpenSearch target cluster:

-ManuallyTerraformCreate a Managed Service for OpenSearch target cluster using any suitable configuration with publicly accessible hosts.
+ManuallyTerraformCreate a Managed Service for OpenSearch target cluster in any suitable configuration with publicly accessible hosts.

 -